How to use Campaign Dashboards

 Insights are based solely on your campaign's data.
 No comparisons to other campaigns or industry benchmarks.

-When available, you'll be able to generate a public share link giving clients a read-only view of the live dashboard — no Metricool account needed on their side.
+Click the Share button in the dashboard header to generate a public share link that gives clients a read-only view of the live dashboard — no Metricool account needed on their side.

-- Copy or revoke the link at any time
+Disable the link at any time to revoke access

 Access to Campaign Dashboards depends on the role assigned to each user within the brand.